One significant way that termites, ants, mice, and other pests enter your home is through open crawl space vents.

 The best way to solve a pest problem is to prevent it from happening in the first place.
 At Connecticut Basement Systems, we recommend annual inspections for termites and other pests to ensure your investment is safe and well-preserved.

 However, we respect that infestations do occur, and that you may need services to repair your crawl space and structural wood.

 It's important to note that termites and carpenter ants can be tenacious creatures.
 Professionals use specialized equipment and receive certification training before treating your home.
 We recommend contacting the pros before taking on an infestation in your home.

 If your home has been damaged by pests, we're ready to help you restore your crawl space and help keep it pest-free for many years to come.
-To schedule a free crawl space repair quote in Greenwich, Fairfield, Hamden, Milford, Trumbull, Darien, New Canaan and nearby contact us today!
+To schedule a free crawl space repair quote in Greenwich, Fairfield, Hamden, Poughkeepsie, Milford, Trumbull, Darien and nearby contact us today!